Why It Works

-For the Spice Dust: Remove stems and seeds from chilies by cutting them open with kitchen shears over a wire rack set over a sheet tray.
-In a small sauté pan over medium heat, toast chilies until fragrant, warm to the touch, and pliable.
+For the Spice Dust: Remove stems and seeds from chiles by cutting them open with kitchen shears over a wire rack set over a sheet tray.
+In a small sauté pan over medium heat, toast chiles until fragrant, warm to the touch, and pliable.
 Set aside.
 In the same pan, toast star anise, cardamom, and cinnamon for 30 seconds before adding cumin and Sichuan peppercorns.
 Toast until fragrant and warm to the touch.
-In a spice grinder, grind toasted chilies and spices together until fine.
+In a spice grinder, grind toasted chiles and spices together until fine.
 Mix in mushroom powder.
 Set aside.

 To Serve: Just before serving, drizzle each piece of chicken with honey butter and generously sprinkle on spice dust.
 Serve with buttermilk waffles, if desired.